-4. Power Factor Requirement under ACDS operation of the Generating Facility

-The Generating Facility is required to provide 0.95 leading/0.95 lagging power factor regulation capability at the high-side of the IC's substation or other equivalent location.

-System Limitations under ACDS of the Generating Facility The system overloads identified above under As-Available Charging of the Generating Facility results in As-Available charging limitations.
+- 4. Power Factor Requirement under ACDS operation of the Generating Facility The Generating Facility is required to provide 0.95 leading/0.95 lagging power factor regulation capability at the high-side of the IC's substation or other equivalent location. - System Limitations under ACDS of the Generating Facility The study indicated that the Generating Facility does not contribute to any overloads on the electric system of the area.

-Accordingly, to prevent the system overloads specified above under As-Available Charging of the Generating Facility, it is necessary to limit charging to the MW amounts shown in the static charging table below until such time as SCE's DERMS is available.
-Table 5 below provides the On-Peak and Off-Peak Capacity in MW as well as the On-Peak and Off-Peak Energy MW-hours for the Generating Facility based on the worst likely line and/or transformer loading conditions identified in the SAR per month.
+Table E.3 below provides the On-Peak and Off-Peak Capacity in MW as well as the On-Peak and Off-Peak Energy MW-hours for the Generating Facility, until such time SCE's DERMS is available, based on the worst likely line and/or transformer loading conditions identified in the SAR per month.
 This information is subject to change as loading on SCE's Subtransmission System changes.

-On-Peak Capacity Jan Feb Mar Apr May Jun July Aug Sep Oct Nov Dec

-(6 am - 9 pm) (MW)

-Off-Peak Capacity 3899 - 10 284 8 43

-(9 pm - 6 am) (MW)
+On-Peak Capacity Jan Feb Mar Apr May Jun July Aug Sep Oct Nov Dec (6 am - 9 pm) (MW) Off-Peak Capacity (9 pm - 6 am) (MW) On-Peak Available Energy (MWh) Off-Peak Available Energy (MWh)